 « Linking Theory and Empirical Research«

-The program is characterized by a varied format comprising lectures, workshops, seminars, and one-to-one consultations.
+The program is characterized by a varied format comprised of lectures, workshops, seminars, and a one-to-one consultation.
 During the summer school, participants will also have the opportunity to present and discuss their own work extensively.
 Participants will be provided with hands-on advice for their research designs.

 The Berlin Summer School was co-funded by the Berlin Graduate School of Social Sciences (BGSS) at Humboldt-Universität zu Berlin and the WZB Berlin Social Science Center.
 Details on the location and tuition fees can be found on our webpage www.berlinsummerschool.de.